trueagi-io/hyperon-experimental/README.md

 ```
 You can also find executable at `./target/debug/metta-repl`.

-Please be aware that running REPL with Python support is not compatible with
+Running the REPL with Python support in a Python virtual environment like PyEnv or Conda requires additional configuration.
+See [troubleshooting](#rust-repl-cannot-load-python-library)
 Python environments like PyEnv and Conda (see [troubleshooting](#rust-repl-cannot-load-python-library))

 ### Logger